Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Consistent Hypothesis Testing

-For testing purposes, the lack of distributional results is of no consequence, since if one can reliably estimate the orthogonal transformation $\mathbf{\hat W}_n$ appearing in Theorem \ref{thm:consistency_repeated} (and Proposition \ref{prop2}) then one can perform consistent testing through a bootstrapped permutation test; see the following section.
+For testing purposes, the lack of distributional results is of no consequence, since if one can reliably estimate the orthogonal transformation $\mathbf{\hat W}_n$ appearing in Theorem \ref{thm:consistency_repeated} then one can perform consistent testing through a bootstrapped permutation test; see the following section.
 Furthermore, the limiting distribution for the maximum mean discrepancy between two distributions $F_X$ and $F_Y$ will not be independent of $F_X$ and $F_Y$ in general, so one may have to use a permutation test to approximate the null distribution anyways.

-For sparser graphs, the almost sure convergence in Theorems \ref{thm:consistency} and \ref{thm:consistency_repeated} under the null hypothesis requires the scaling $m\beta_m + n\alpha_n$, which, if $n \asymp m$ and $\alpha_n \asymp \beta_m $ is slower than the convergence in \citet{gretton_kernel_2012} by a factor of $\alpha_n$.
+For sparser graphs, the convergence in Theorem \ref{thm:consistency_repeated} under the null hypothesis requires the scaling $m\beta_m + n\alpha_n$, which, if $n \asymp m$ and $\alpha_n \asymp \beta_m $ is slower than the convergence in \citet{gretton_kernel_2012} by a factor of $\alpha_n$.
 The reason for this stems primarily from the fact that for sparse graphs it is much more difficult to estimate $\xtilde$ and $\ytilde$.
-The sparsity factor here brings down the effective sample size; one observes only $O(n\alpha_n)$ edges on average for sparse graphs instead of $O(n)$ edges for dense graphs.
-Therefore, though the scaling may not be optimal, Theorems \ref{thm:consistency} and \ref{thm:consistency_repeated} provide a more refined study of the test statistic, since Propositions \ref{prop1} and \ref{prop2} already imply consistent testing.
+The sparsity factor here brings down the effective sample size; one observes only $\Theta(n\alpha_n)$ edges per vertex on average for sparse graphs instead of $\Theta(n)$ edges for dense graphs.
+Therefore, though the scaling is slower than that for \cref{cor:scaling}, Theorem \ref{thm:consistency_repeated} still guarantees consistency under both fixed and local alternatives as long as

-We also note that our results can be adapted to the conditional mixed-membership and degree-corrected stochastic blockmodel.
-Consider a deterministic sequence of matrices $\mathbf{P} = \mathbf{P}_n$, where $\mathbf{P}$ has the structure